-The State Police is the law enforcement agency in charge of background checks for the state, and they maintain all criminal history information in their repository.
+The State Police is the law enforcement agency in charge of a background check in Michigan, and they maintain all criminal history information in their repository.
 All background checks are performed using a name-search unless the state or federal government mandates a fingerprint-based search.
 They have a particular website called The Internet Criminal History Access Tool (ICHAT) for the general public to use to search and access public criminal history information.
 Searches are fee-based, and the results will show immediately on the screen once payment has been processed.
 Individuals can register for an account or use the system as a guest.
 They offer a few different types of search criteria such as name, date of birth, race, gender, and SID.

 The courts, police departments and other law enforcement agencies are required to report all misdemeanors and felonies punishable by more than 93 days into the system.

 An official Michigan background report will first show basic personal information like name, address, aliases, height, weight, gender, race, and other physical descriptors.
 The report will also show all criminal history information such as arrests, warrants, incarcerations, charges, convictions, court dispositions, fees, fines, misdemeanors, felonies, sex offenses, and other criminal information.
 The report will not show juvenile or sealed records.
 Also not included are federal records, tribal records, traffic records or any records from another state.

 There are various purposes companies, and individuals in MI use a background report.
 They are most often used for employment, housing, licensing and permits.
 Other reasons are for student eligibility, volunteer work, and credit or financing.

 Public background reports also exist for other purposes such as finding a long-lost love, before dating someone new, checking out a potential business partner or looking up someone’s address.
 The information contained in an informal background report comes from public and private sources and will include:

 Marriages and Divorces